Updated: May 6, 2020

 Proposed simple educational message for farmworkers on COVID-19 mitigation:

-Washing your hands for 20 seconds frequently, but especially before you eat is the most effective way to prevent becoming infected.
+Washing your hands for 20 seconds frequently, wearing a mask in public, and staying at least 6 feet apart from other people are ways to avoid infection.
 Separating people with symptoms from people without symptoms is also very important to prevent the spread of this infection.
-Please call your outreach worker if you or your coworker have symptoms of sore throat, cough or fever.
+Please call your outreach worker if you or your coworker have symptoms of headache, chills, muscle aches, loss of taste or smell, sore throat, cough or fever.”